jesseopdenbrouw/thuas-riscv/boards/de0-cv/README.md

 ## How to use

-* Copy `rom_altera.vhd` over `rom.vhd` in the `rtl` directory.
+* Copy `mem_altera.vhd` over `mem.vhd` in the `rtl` directory.
 * Copy `rom_image.mif` to the `rtl` directory.
+* Copy `bootrom_image.mif` to the `rtl` directory.
+* In the `rtl` directory, update the file `riscv.vhd` to use the MIF files.
+Look at the point of instantiation and update the generic `MEMORY_FILE` accordingly.

-When starting simulation from Quartus, the `rom_image.mif` file is copied to the simulation directory.
+When starting simulation from Quartus, the MIF files are copied to the simulation directory.

-When using Questsim or Modelsim Altera Starter Edition, simulation of the altsyncram is possible.
+When using Questasim or Modelsim Altera Starter Edition, simulation of the altsyncram is possible.

 Also works on the DE10-Lite board.